DonKult/ToggleProxy2/README.md

 	LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+The original extension from which the name, icons and most of the usability is borrowed from was released under MPL-1.1 with the copyright: 2009 trigano <mark@quirkyquipu.co.uk>